tensorpack/tensorpack/README.md

 + Python 2.7 or 3.3+.
 Python 2.7 is supported until [it retires in 2020](https://pythonclock.org/).
 + Python bindings for OpenCV.
 (Optional, but required by a lot of features)
 + TensorFlow ≥ 1.3, < 2.
-(Optional, if you only want to use `tensorpack.dataflow` alone as a data processing library)
+(Not required if you only want to use `tensorpack.dataflow` alone as a data processing library)
 ```
 pip install --upgrade git+https://github.com/tensorpack/tensorpack.git
 # or add `--user` to install to user's local directories